Code-Institute-Submissions/glo-lighting-portal/README.md

 # GloLighting
 See demo: https://glo-lighting.herokuapp.com/

-Glolighting is a service providing a show case for the best lighting brands from all around the world.
+Glolighting is a service providing a show case for the ***best lighting brands from all around the world.***
-The site is specifically built to facilitate the needs of interieur architects and designers looking to find amazing lamps for high-end projects such as hotels restaurants hospitals schools public buildings etc. The initial images of the products contain no name and price so that the designer is not swayed or distracted into choosing price above design.
-The designer must first fall in love with the product
+The site is specifically built to facilitate the needs of interieur architects and designers looking to find amazing lamps for high-end projects such as hotels restaurants hospitals schools public buildings etc. The landing pages display images of the products containing no name or price so that the designer is not swayed or distracted into choosing price above design.
+The designer must first fall in love with the product.
 The user/designer/consumer should be able to browse easily and find image material to compile mood boards for client presentations.
-The user can see the retail prices displayed. however according to the users profession will be awarded varius discounts for each brand.
+The price for each lamp is displayed after the user clicks on a lamp.
+Retail prices are displayed, however according to the users profession will be awarded various discounts for each brand.

+Architects and interior architects can register their projects and recieve commission.

+### Discount:

+1. Architects max 10-20%
+2. Interior architects max 10-50%
+3. Instillators/electricions max 20-30%
+4. Retailers max 10-50%
+5. Consumers max 10%

+Apply for discount form

-## Brands
+## Lighting Brands/Manufactures

+The Lighting manufacturers/sellers can request a seller account.
+The admin will register them under the name of their brand after a contract has been signed and invoice paid.

+admin: Admin
+password:Lamps69*^

+A user name & password will then be forwarded to the new owner of the account.
-The Lighting brands/manufacturers/sellers can request an account with which they will be able to login to upload their product images and all other relavent infos related to the product.
+The seller will then be able to login write and edit text and product photos.

+username: Sandro
+password: lzfLamps69*^

 The company Glo Lighting offers a service to clients who do not accomadate the skills to do this, Depending on the ammount of work envolved in publishing the clients product an extra fee will be charged accordingly.